04 Feb Kumbh Mela & Places to visit in Prayagraj (Allahabad)

 Where to Stay during Kumbh Mela

-If you are not thrilled to see a crowd (like insane crowd), I will definitely suggest not living near Sangam.
-While the government puts up tents and temporary accommodation for people, unless you are a die-hard hippie, avoid it.
+If you are not thrilled to see a crowd (like an insane crowd), I will definitely suggest not living near Sangam.
+While the government puts up tents and temporary accommodations for people, unless you are a die-hard hippie, avoid it.
 Bad situations have led to stampedes and losing stuff is fairly common.

 I wouldn’t even suggest staying in Prayagraj since the hotel prices would skyrocket during the time.
 The town is also unusually crowded.
 A better deal would be if you can find a friend or a family in the town who can take you around.